r-spatial/RQGIS3/README.md

 ## [1] "C:\\OSGeo4W64\\apps\\qgis\\python\\plugins"
 ```

 Secondly, we would like to find out how the function in QGIS is called which gives us the centroids of a polygon shapefile.
 To do so, we use `find_algorithms()`.
-Here, we look for a geoalgorithm that contain the word `centroid`.
+Here, we look for a geoalgorithm that contains the word `centroid` in its short description.
-Note that `search_term` accepts also regular expressions.
+Note that `search_term` also accepts regular expressions.

 ``` r
 library("RQGIS")